Choosing a deaf-friendly school in Scotland

 It’s vital to check that a school can meet your child’s needs or, if they don’t yet have the right equipment and support for your child, that they would be willing to put it in place.

-Some examples of ways that deaf children can be supported at school include:
+Included below are some examples of ways that deaf children can be supported at school.

-- providing equipment and technology, such as radio aids, flashing fire alarms and computer software
+- Providing equipment and technology, such as radio aids or flashing fire alarms.

 Read more about the additional support at school your child could get.